 In recent years we’ve seen the government focus on a few bad apples in the sector, with the fear that Australia’s reputation as a world leader in education could be tarnished.
 Government policy has meant a dramatic reduction in student Visa grants, hurting enrolment numbers for many education providers across the Higher Education and Vocational Education and Training (VET) sectors.

 The Albanese government has proposed legislative amendments to the ESOS Act (Education Services for Overseas Students Act 2000) via the Education Services for Overseas Students Amendment (Quality and Integrity) Bill 2024.
-The government has stated that these changes are aimed at improving the quality and integrity of the international education sector.
+Australia’s education reform aims to improve the quality and integrity of the international education sector.

 What’s Included in the Proposed Amendments to the ESOS Act?